deepforest package#

 Divide a large tile into smaller arrays.
 Each crop will be saved to file.

-• numpy_image – a numpy object to be used as a raster, usually opened from rasterio.open.read()
+• numpy_image – a numpy object to be used as a raster, usually opened from rasterio.open.read(), in order (height, width, channels)

 • path_to_raster – (str): Path to a tile that can be read by rasterio on disk